Arsenal21/all-in-one-wordpress-security/all-in-one-wp-security/readme.txt

 == Changelog ==

+= TODO - 4.1.1 =
+- Fix (minor): No need to use strcmp to compare integer values.
+- Minor code cleanup (thanks to @chesio).
+- Updated and simplified wp-security-stop-users-enumeration.php for bug (thanks to @davidegiunchidiennea)

 = 4.1.0 =
 - Fixed bug in Maintenance menu page when trying to attach a media file to the message text box.
 - Added a new filter (called "aiowps_ip_blocked_error_msg") which allows the modification of the error message displayed on the login page when an IP address has been blocked by the login lockdown feature.